HeliosMD/Remaster-Compressor/remaster-compressor/README.txt

 	vacio.wav-remastered.wav
 	helios@helios-CQ1115LA:~$

+From version 0.2.5, there is an extra process introduced to remaster-compressor execution, that is bulk-compressor.
+Bulk Compressor allows to remasterize a whole album with just one command, providing the directory where the audio files are.

+Example:

+	$ bulk-compressor wavs/

+Bulk Compressor remasterizes each .wav encountered into the directory with Remaster Compressor, providing normal output.

 How it works:

 Remaster Compressor works making use of four main processes, each provided as a separate executable and joined together through a script shell.